Taistonalle/Robot-digital-twin-control-mechanics/README.md

 This repository is part of a course in Turku University of Applied Sciences

 Our goal in the course is to research different controlling methods for digital robot arm.
 Such as voice recognition, hand-tracking and more traditional controls like PlayStation/Xbox controller.
 We used https://github.com/rparak/Unity3D_ABB_CRB_15000_GoFa_EGM repository files as our starting point.
+For our purposes we use Unity 6.000.0.22f1 version